-We are registering the shares of common stock issuable upon conversion or repurchase of our 6.5% senior convertible notes due 2014 (including any common stock issuable in connection with any make-whole premium to be paid in accordance with the terms of such convertible notes) to permit the resale of these shares of common stock by the holders of the convertible notes from time to time after the date of this prospectus.
+We are registering the shares of common stock issuable upon conversion or repurchase of our 6.5% senior convertible notes due 2014 (including any common stock issued or issuable in connection with any make-whole premium to be paid in accordance with the terms of such convertible notes) to permit the resale of these shares of common stock by the holders of the convertible notes from time to time after the date of this prospectus.
 We will not receive any of the proceeds from the sale by the selling stockholders of the shares of common stock.
 We will bear all fees and expenses incident to our obligation to register the shares of common stock.

-The selling stockholders may sell all or a portion of the shares of common stock beneficially owned by them and offered hereby from time to time directly or, alternatively, through underwriters, broker dealers or agents, including on a firm commitment or best efforts basis.
+The selling stockholders may sell all or a portion of the shares of common stock beneficially owned by them and offered hereby from time to time directly to the purchaser or, alternatively, through underwriters, broker dealers or agents, including on a firm commitment or best efforts basis.
 If shares are sold through underwriters, broker dealers or agents, the selling stockholder will be responsible for underwriting discounts or commissions or agents' commissions.
 Such shares may be sold in one or more transactions at fixed prices, at prevailing market prices at the time of sale, at varying prices determined at the time of sale or at negotiated prices.
 Such sales may be effected in transactions (which may involve crosses or block transactions, brokered transactions or privately negotiated transactions):

-- on any national securities exchange or quotation service on which the shares may be listed or quoted at the time of sale; - in the over-the-counter market; - · otherwise than on such exchanges or services or in the over-the-counter market; - effected through the writing of options, whether such options are listed on an options exchange or otherwise; - involving block trades in which the broker-dealer will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - involving an exchange distribution in accordance with the rules of the applicable exchange; - through short sales; - in which broker-dealers may agree with the selling stockholders to sell a specified number of such shares at a stipulated price per share; - involving purchases by a broker dealer as principal and resale by the broker dealer for its account; - through the distribution of the shares by any selling stockholder to its partners, members or stockholders; - involving the transfer of shares by gift;
+- on any national securities exchange or quotation service on which the shares may be listed or quoted at the time of sale; - in the over-the-counter market; - · in private sales at negotiated prices directly or through one or more brokers, who may act as agent or principal; - effected through the writing of options, whether such options are listed on an options exchange or otherwise; - involving block trades in which the broker-dealer will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - involving an exchange distribution in accordance with the rules of the applicable exchange;

-- · effected in accordance with any other method permitted pursuant to applicable law; or - that are a combination of any of the foregoing methods.
+- through short sales following the effectiveness of the registration statement, of which this prospectus forms a part; - in which broker-dealers may agree with the selling stockholders to sell a specified number of such shares at a stipulated price per share; - involving purchases by a broker dealer as principal and resale by the broker dealer for its account; - through the distribution of the shares by any selling stockholder to its partners, members or stockholders; - involving the transfer of shares by gift; - effected in accordance with any other method permitted pursuant to applicable law; or - that are a combination of any of the foregoing methods.